revolutionarysystems/user-manager/service/README.md

 	* Retrieve a user - Administrator, Account Owner and User
 	* Update a user - Administrator and Account Owner
 	* Delete a user - Administrator and Account Owner
-* Applications - User Manager Administrator only
+* Applications - Administrator only
-* Roles - User Manager Administrator only
+* Roles - Administrator only
-* Permissions - User Manager Administrator only
+* Permissions - Administrator only